Process

 Prioritize and Negotiate

-Tools I use: Figma, Jira, Trello
+Tools I use: Figma, Jira, Trello, ProductBoard, Notion

 Redesign & Develop

-Tools I use: FullStory, Segment, Figma
+Tools I use: FullStory, MetaBase, Segment, Figma, Mixpanel, UXCam

 This is where we define clear metrics to track progress and performance.
 Metrics serve as quantifiable measures that enables teams to identify issues early, make data-driven decisions, and enhance the overall quality of the product.